 Heritage Institute of Technology, Kolkata, India

-5+ years experience in coding
+5+ years experience building scalable research pipelines.

 Graduate student in computer science with a strong focus on machine learning/artificial intelligence.